 "So when did you learn how to play like you did in that music shop?"
 The hare poured a small milk pot into his cup as his blue eyes flicked up like he asked the same question through them.
 Duck's hands cradled his own cup and never took his watch off the contents inside.

-"My adopted mother was a piano teacher and had something like the one in the shop in what we called 'the music room'.
+"My adopted mother was a piano teacher and had a piano in what we called 'the music room'.
 Whenever she had students round I wasn't allowed to enter but I always listened on the other side of the closed door.
 I don't know why but I just loved the sound it made no matter how good those students played.
 Then on one of her days off or something I tinkered on the ivories and the next thing I know, she gave me piano lessons for free.
 I must have been… five or six when I first started learning."

 Ace poured a teaspoon of sugar from the white sachet into the cup before he stirred the entire contents.
 "That's pretty impressive considering we never heard you play since we've known you."